davipm/react-taskapp/README.md

 # React task app

-frontend app tasks with data persist
+frontend app for tasks with data persist

 ## Built With